ArmBraker/Blog/content/about.md

 ## Welcome to My Blog

 Hi there!
-I'm **[Your Name]**, and this blog is dedicated to my personal journey of mastering IT knowledge.
+My alias is **ArmBraker**, and this blog is dedicated to my personal journey of mastering IT knowledge.
 I recently decided to start documenting my experiences as a way to enhance my learning process.
 Keeping structured notes has always been a *challenge* for me, and I also aim to help other fellows in their journey.

 ### Who Am I?